tiredcoder/jovian-colab/docker/README.md

 ```
 Note that this SSH tunnel connects to the IP address of the local Docker default bridge (172.17.0.1).
 This interface is accessible from *within* the containers.

-Next, clone this Git repository to your local system and copy the crypto material to the *'docker/jupyter-external/jupyter-data/server-crypto-config'* directory (i.e. copy the server's *'docker/fabric/fabric-config/crypto-config'* directory to your local system's *'server-crypto-config'* directory).
+Next, clone this Git repository to your local system and copy the crypto material to the *'docker/jupyter-external/jupyter-data/server-crypto-config'* directory (i.e. copy the server's *'docker/fabric/fabric-config/crypto-config'* and *'docker/ipfs/crypto-config'* directories to your local system's *'server-crypto-config'* directory).

 Now launch JupyterLab and its local IPFS node.
 Then proceed with the Fabric notebook. **NOTE:** The notebooks are available in the *'/home/jovyan/work/notebooks'* directory and any changes to the notebooks *will* be preserved (i.e. we are mounting the host's *'./src/jupyter/notebook'* directory inside of the container).
 ```